-Hampton Court Palace offers a wedding setting like no other – steeped in Tudor history, once home to Henry VIII, and filled with fairytale grandeur.
+Discover a wedding experience unlike any other at Hampton Court Palace.
+A royal palace steeped in Tudor history, once home to Henry VIII, and filled with timeless grandeur.

-The palace offers dry hire, giving couples the freedom to personalise their day, with a list of approved suppliers to ensure the highest standards of catering, styling, and entertainment.
+The palace is offered on a dry hire basis, allowing couples complete freedom to personalise their day while selecting from our curated list of approved suppliers to ensure exceptional catering, styling, and entertainment throughout.

-Whether an intimate ceremony or a grand royal banquet, Hampton Court Palace promises a wedding day that is historic, romantic, and truly unforgettable.
+Whether you envision an intimate ceremony or a spectacular royal banquet, Hampton Court Palace promises a wedding celebration that is historic, romantic, and truly unforgettable.

 Some of the best weddings we have had are not necessarily the most flamboyant but the ones that are personal to the couple and have really thought how to enjoy every part of their day.
 One couple decided to to have an extended drinks reception so they could talk to all of their guests, all their food was a fusion of flavour to reflect their mixed family and they partied away until late in the evening with a live band.
 These might not seem like extraordinary things but it was unique to them and the atmosphere was amazing.